valorin/pinpusher/README.md

 # PinPusher

-Simple Pebble Timeline Pin generator and pusher API wraper for PHP.
+Simple Pebble Timeline Pin API wrapper, with complete supporting for all of the Pebble Timeline API options.

+*Currently supports SDK 3.0-beta10.*

 See the [official Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/) for more information.